 Speaking of chilling things: the 280 Outrage has a pair of fishboxes integrated into the deck, and as is always the case with Whalers, they’ll hold ice a lot better than the average fishbox.
 This is a pleasant side-effect of the way these boats are constructed: A hull and liner are laid up, then are pumped full of expanding foam while encased in molds that are bolted together.
 Most of you probably have already heard about Whaler’s foam-filled construction and know that this produces a strong, sound-deadening single-piece foam-sandwich hull.
 But not everyone realizes that it also means your in-deck fishboxes are far more insulated than the norm since they’re surrounded by foam, foam, and more foam.

 One thing that hasn’t changed with this new iteration of the Outrage is performance.
 Boston Whaler has placed an emphasis on this characteristic for a long time, and they aren’t about to stop now.
 With a pair of 225 HP Mercury Verado outboards, the 280 Outrage pushes close to the 50 MPH mark.
 Cruising speed at 4500 RPM is a spiffy 35 MPH, while the engines burn 22 GPH for about 1.6 MPG.
 You say you want even more zing?
-No problem—this boat can handle a pair of 350’s hitched to the transom.
-That takes the cruise up to 44 MPH, cruising efficiency doesn’t budge, and top-end hits 61 MPH.
+No problem—as you saw in the video, our test boat had a pair of 300's, which takes top end close to 54 MPH.
+And this boat can even handle hitching a pair of Mercury Verado 350’s to the transom, which boosts cruise up to 44 MPH, cruising efficiency doesn’t budge, and top-end hits 61 MPH.

 One final thing you’ve got to keep in mind, when considering the 280 Outrage: Boston Whalers enjoy a resale value that’s far beyond the norm for recreational powerboats.
 Just peruse some listings for used 28 Outrages and you’ll probably be a bit surprised at just how much value they command, years down the line.
 And while that might make it tougher to buy a used Whaler, it means that if you buy one new, you’ll get more of your investment back in the long run.
 And that’s true whether you get a Whaler that’s rigged purely for hardcore angling, or one that’s laid out as a cocktail cruiser.